 Budget for Permits, Design, and Other Behind the Scenes Expenses

 There might be a need to involve a professional designer or even an architect, depending on the services and procedures to be undertaken.
 These experts will usually charge a flat rate or as a percentage of the project cost.
+Call condo renovation in Toronto if you have any questions.

 2.)
 Building and city requirements